-Prerequisites: Criminal Justice 064 or Criminal Justice 090
+Prerequisites: Criminal Justice G064 or Criminial Justice G090

 This course provides an overview of prison culture, parolee psychology, the parole system, and issues related to contacting, and identifying parolees.
 Areas of focus include prison gangs, tattoo identification, and parolee interview techniques.
 This course is designed to improve a peace officer's ability to understand and communicate effectively with state prison parolees.
 Lecture.
-Credit/no credit only.
+Pass/no pass only.